TheTechnomancerSpace/.github/profile/README.md

   Documentation, notes, and conceptual explanations.

 - **Rituals**
-  Practical implementations, prototypes, and runnable systems.
+  Experiments, prototypes, and implementation studies.

 - **Artifacts**
-  Diagrams, configs, pipelines, and infrastructure definitions.
+  Diagrams, configurations, pipelines, and supporting materials.

-There is no guarantee of stability or long-term maintenance.
+Each repository represents a **snapshot of exploration**, not a finished product.

 ---

 ## Philosophy

-- Systems over personalities
+- Systems over identities
 - Artifacts over narratives
-- Clarity over cleverness
+- Exploration over polish
-- Learning over polish
+- Learning over permanence

-Metaphor is used as a **lens**, not as a replacement for technical rigor.
+Metaphor may be used as a lens, but **technical clarity always comes first**.

 ---

-## License & Usage
+## Usage & Licensing

-Unless otherwise stated, code is provided for educational and exploratory purposes.
+Unless stated otherwise, repositories are shared for educational and exploratory purposes.
-Refer to individual repositories for specific licenses and usage notes.
+Refer to individual repositories for licensing details and usage notes.

 ---

-> *The Technomancer is an abstraction.
+> *This space is an abstraction.
-> The systems are the truth.*
+> The work within it is real.*